nostria-app/nostria-infrastructure/README.md

 ## GitHub Actions Workflows

-This repository includes GitHub Actions workflows for automating the deployment of containers:
+This repository includes GitHub Actions workflows for automating the deployment of containers.

-- `deploy-discovery.yml`: Builds and deploys the discovery container app when changes are pushed to the `discovery/` directory.

 ### Setting up GitHub Actions